lemlac/mulem/docs/reference.md

 `x` is isolated to inside the parentheses, and the result of the expression is `x + 1`.

-Commas have lower presedence than semicolons.
+Commas have lower presedence than newlines or semicolons.
 So in an expression like this…

 ```
 (a, b; c, d; e)
 ```

-…It would be evaluated as…
+…It would be evaluated to…

 ```
 (a, (b; c), (d; e))